Law School Admission Test: Online test

+Former analytical reasoning section

+Prior to August 2024, the LSAT contained an analytical reasoning section, commonly referred to as logic games.
+The section was removed following a 2019 legal settlement between the LSAC and two blind LSAT test takers who claimed that the section violated the Americans with Disabilities Act because they were unfairly penalized for not being able to draw the diagrams commonly used to solve the questions in the section.
+As part of the settlement, the LSAC agreed to review and overhaul the section within four years.
+In October 2023, it announced that the section would be replaced by a second logical reasoning section in August 2024.

 Administration

 The LSAC previously administered the LSAT four times per year: June, September/October, December and February.
 However, in June 2017, it was announced that the LSAC would be increasing the number of tests from four to six, and would instead be administering it in January, March, June, July, September, and November.

 There were 129,925 LSATs administered in the 2011–12 testing year (June 2011 – February 2012), the largest percentage decline in LSATs administered in more than 10 years, and a drop of more than 16% from the previous year, when 155,050 LSATs were administered.
 The number of LSATs administered fell more than 25% over a two-year period (from the 2009–10 testing year to the 2011–12 testing year).
 The October 2012 administration reflected a 16.4% drop in volume from its 2011 counterpart.
 LSAT numbers continued to drop over the next two cycles but to a lesser degree, with 13.4% and 6.2% drops, respectively, for the 2012–13 and 2013–14 cycles.
 February 2014 showed the first increase in test takers (1.1%) since June 2010.

-In December 2018, LSAC announced that the Microsoft Surface Go tablet will be used exclusively to administer the LSAT beginning in 2019 when the test transitions to a digital only format The writing sample section will be separate from the LSAT starting with the 3 June 2019 test administration.
-By registering for the June or July LSAT, candidates will be automatically eligible to complete the writing section as of the date of the LSAT and up to one year thereafter.
+In December 2018, LSAC announced that the Microsoft Surface Go tablet will be used exclusively to administer the LSAT beginning in 2019 when the test transitions to a digital only format.
+However, following the COVID-19 pandemic, candidates are able to sit for the test remotely with their own computer.
+The writing sample section will be separate from the LSAT starting with the 3 June 2019 test administration.
+Candidates will be automatically eligible to complete the writing section as early as 10 days prior to test day and up to one year thereafter.
+Candidates only need to complete the writing sample section once every 5 years, even if candidates re-test before then.

 Test composition

 The LSAT consists of four 35-minute multiple-choice sections (one of which is an unscored experimental section) followed by an unscored writing sample section that can be taken separately.
-Modern tests have 99–102 scored items in total.
+Modern tests have 75–76 scored items in total.
 Several different test forms are used within an administration, each presenting the multiple-choice sections in different orders, which is intended to make it difficult to cheat or to guess which is the experimental section.